-Moser Baer India employees await their dues and justice
+Moser Baer India employees await dues and justice; Company denies wrongdoing

 2,280 workers of Moser Baer India Limited (MBIL), the Greater Noida manufacturing company which was known for its CDs, DVDs and memory devices, are still awaiting their salaries of 16 months after the company was declared defunct on September 20, 2018 by National Companies Law Tribunal (NCLT).